 Walorski is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2022 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Walorski has sponsored and cosponsored.
+The chart is based on the bills Walorski sponsored and cosponsored from Jan 3, 2017 to Dec 27, 2022.
 See full analysis methodology.

-Walorski was the primary sponsor of 1 bill that was enacted:
+Walorski was the primary sponsor of 2 bills that were enacted: